-Relevant reports on Russian hybrid warfare, propaganda and networks from various think tanks.
+Relevant reports on Russian hybrid warfare, propaganda and networks from various think tanks and government organizations.

 “The Kremlin’s Trojan Horses,” by Alina Polyakova, Marlene Laruelle, Stefan Meister, and Neil Barnett (2016).

 European Council on Foreign Relations: